 Keto German Chocolate Cake: Coconut Pecan Frosting

 This gorgeous Keto German Chocolate Cake is made by using my Ultimate Paleo And Keto Chocolate Cake Recipe, which has an intense chocolate flavor and a soft and tender crumb, my rich and creamy Keto Chocolate Buttercream Frosting, and this gooey Coconut Pecan Frosting.
 Get ready to enjoy the best chocolate cake on the planet!
-No one will ever guess that it's Keto, dairy free, and gluten free! *Be sure to plan ahead, because this frosting needs at least an hour or two to thicken in fridge before using.
+No one will ever guess that it's Keto, dairy-free, and gluten-free!

 1 ⅓CupUnsweetened CoconutIf using evaporated milk, increase coconut to 1 ⅔ cups